Time Management vs. Choice Management

 Routines, Rituals and Dopamine, Oh Yeah!

-Rituals are good habitsDo you struggle to think, problem solve or make decisions during the day?
+Rituals and routines are good habitsDo you struggle to think, problem solve or make decisions during the day?
 If you end up feeling overwhelmed it may be because there are just too many things swirling around in your brain.
 The term, “brain bandwidth” which simply means, the amount of brain resources you have in the moment, can fluctuate depending on what is going on in your life.

 Think about all that your brain is responsible for behind the scenes and then it is asked to think, problem solve, and make decisions all day long too?
 No wonder it is always trying to “save energy” as Ed Mylett, mentions in his book, The Power of One More.
 We can’t create more bandwidth, but just like a computer that is slowing down, you can clear out some files to make more space.

-How To Save Brain Bandwidth
+How To Save Brain Bandwidth with Rituals

 • Create habits, routines and rituals to help